zelonepair/personal_portfolio/README.md

 ## Content

 Blog posts live in `src/content/blog`.
-Each entry uses the schema defined in `src/content.config.ts`.
-Frontmatter fields (`title`, `description`, `pubDate`, `heroImage`) are validated at build time, so missing or malformed data fails fast.
+Each entry follows the schema defined in `src/content.config.ts`.
+Frontmatter fields (`title`, `description`, `pubDate`, `heroImage`) are validated at build time, which keeps analyses consistent and auditable.

 ## Deployment (GitHub Pages)

 This repo is ready for project-level GitHub Pages hosting (`https://zelonepair.github.io/personal_portfolio`).
+The canonical domain for outreach is `https://jendau.com`, so update `astro.config.mjs` once that custom domain is wired to GitHub Pages.

 1. Push or merge into `main`.
 2. The workflow in `.github/workflows/deploy.yml` installs dependencies, runs `npm run build`, and